openstack-archive/stx-docs/doc/source/installation_guide/2018_10/controller_storage.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The recommended minimum requirements for the physical servers where StarlingX Dedicated Storage will be deployed, include:
+The recommended minimum requirements for the physical servers where StarlingX Controller Storage will be deployed, include:

 -  ‘Minimum’ Processor: